bananacocodrilo/asteroids-banana-nn/README.md

  - Refactor the code.
  - Properly implement NEAT algorythm.
+ - Add a small interface to save/load models and the option to see only one playing by itself

+Currently I'm testing:
  - Divide the population in batches.
- - Add a small interface to save/load models and the option to see only one playing by itself
+ - Increase the confidence limit needed to press a button